yquake2/yquake2/doc/03_configuration.md

 the default settings are usually good, some players may want to tune for more precise timing or better vertical synchronization accuracy.

-Quake II was never mend to run on todays hardware.
+Quake II was never meant to run on todays hardware.
 Modern hardware is hundred times faster than the hardware of 1997.
 With faster hardware inaccuracies scattered all over the code become visible and a problem.
 We're unable to fix those inaccuracies, because the game data, the